4 Milk Alternatives to Try (and 4 to Avoid)

 Along with gluten, dairy is one food that I believe that everyone should avoid.
 Dairy is highly inflammatory and can cause digestive issues, acne, stronger presentations of autistic behaviors, and other health issues.
 A large percentage of the adult population has lactose intolerance, which means that they do not produce the lactase enzyme necessary to break down the milk sugar, lactose.

-Furthermore, sensitivities to the whey and casein proteins found in dairy are common.
+There are dietary supplements that can help you digest lactase.
+However, I don’t recommend them because there are other reasons to avoid dairy.
+Sensitivities to the whey and casein proteins found in dairy are common.
 These sensitivities may lead to bloating, gas, fatigue, headaches, and other nagging chronic symptoms.

 4 Plant Milks to Try